Cat vaccination Kaiserslautern: Which vaccinations does your cat need?

 ✅ Cat disease (feline panleukopenia / parvovirus)

-➡ Symptoms: diarrhea, vomiting, fever, life-threatening
+➡ Symptoms: Diarrhea, vomiting, fever, life-threatening

 ➡ Particularly dangerous for young cats and older animals